 The carrier needed to be light enough to actually carry.

 The comfort of carrying a detached carrier comes down to four factors: Its weight, handle, dimensions, and balance.
 With baby-sized weights in tow, we asked parents to detach and carry the carriers and give us their thoughts.
 In truth, all testers found any carrier to be pretty annoying to carry, found nearly every handle “just fine,” and most already came in jaded about the concept of carrying a carrier at all.
 But weight became the one dividing factor.

 The detached carriers’ weights ranged from 8.3 (phil&teds Alpha) to 16.5 (the Doona) pounds.
 Carrier weight can be a priority for car-seat shopping parents, depending on where they see themselves using it most.
 Someone who lives in a three-story walk-up is going to notice those extra pounds a lot more than someone who lives in a house with an attached garage, for example.

 While our testers didn’t notice weight differences among seats within a pound of each other, they easily picked out the three heaviest seats: the Britax B-Safe Elite, Cybex Aton Q, and Doona, all of which are over 11 pounds when detached.
 The Doona’s extra weight makes sense, since it has wheels and stroller hardware attached to its carrier.
-Our theory is that the Britax and Cybex are heavier due to their no-rethread harness hardware.
-No-rethread helps you adjust the seat as your child grows.
+The Britax and Cybex are likely heavier due to their no-rethread harness hardware — a feature that helps you adjust the seat as your child grows.
 Normally, you'd need to remove the seat cover, pull the harness straps through the slots in the back of the seat, then rethread the harness back through at the correct setting.
 A no-rethread harness means you can adjust the height externally, usually just by pushing a button.

 The seat’s materials should be practical, too.